 Safety and security

 Exercise a high degree of caution in France due to the threat of terrorist attack.
-Since early 2015 the French domestic terror threat level has been at the highest level ('Attack Alert' 'Alerte – Attentat').
+The French domestic terror threat level is currently at the second highest level ('Enhanced security due to risk of attack' or 'Sécurité renforcée Risque d'attentat').
 There have been a number of recent attacks in France:

 A state of emergency which gives the French authorities additional powers to deal with the security situation has been extended until 15 July 2017.
 Large public gatherings have been restricted.
 Access to public areas may also be restricted.